 Country: United Kingdom

-Jamie George, a first generation university student from a low participating neighborhood wants to help others accomplish their own goals after progressing on to university with the help of a Summer school and University transition scheme.
+Jamie George, a first generation university student from a low participating neighbourhood wants to help others accomplish their own goals after progressing on to university with the help of a Summer school and University transition scheme.

 Being a first generation university student and coming from a low participating neighbourhood/sixth form, the transition from sixth-former to student was not one I felt prepared for.
 As I made the step up from GCSEs to A-level, my head of sixth-form told me that he believed I would go to university, something which personally seemed overwhelming and slightly daunting.
 As much as I had wanted to leave my hometown of Peterborough, I had no burning desire to study a particular subject and I had no idea where I wanted to go.

 At the end of Year 12 though I found an advert for a Sutton Trust summer school at the University of Cambridge for Sociology and was lucky enough to be selected.
 While there I met some of the most knowledgeable and driven academics and students and it really gave me the self-confidence that I could succeed at university.
 As soon as I got home from the summer school I looked at the league tables for sociology and found a Surrey open day was taking place the next week.
 On a whim, I booked a place and even though it was my first open day and I didn’t really know how to make the most of it, I was drawn to its proximity to London, the gorgeous campus, and the overall warm and welcoming vibe.
 I would go on to visit more campuses however I soon realised that Surrey was the one for me.